camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 Web Modeler Self-Managed is available to [enterprise customers](../../../reference/licenses.md#web-modeler) only.
 :::

-To install the Camunda Helm chart with Web Modeler enabled, follow the steps below.
+Follow the steps below to install the Camunda Helm chart with Web Modeler enabled.

 #### Configure Web Modeler